Amiodarone (By mouth)

 - Check with your doctor right away if you are having burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet.
 These could be symptoms of a condition called peripheral neuropathy.

 - This medicine may make your skin more sensitive to sunlight.
-Use a sunscreen when you are outdoors.
-Avoid sunlamps and tanning beds.
+Wear sunscreen.
+Do not use sunlamps or tanning beds.
 After taking amiodarone for several months, your skin may look blue-gray in color, especially on areas exposed to sunlight.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 You may also need to have regular blood tests or eye examinations while you are using this medicine.

 Possible Side Effects While Using This Medicine